deniscerri/ytdlnis/README.md

 ## 💬 Contact

-Join our [Telegram Channel](https://t.me/ytdlnis) or [Discord](https://discord.gg/WW3KYWxAPm) for discussion, announcements, and releases!
+Join our [Discord](https://discord.gg/WW3KYWxAPm) or [Telegram channel](https://t.me/ytdlnis) for announcements, discussion and releases.

-## 🔑 Connect with ReVanced and LibreTube
+## 😇 Contributing

-The App's package name is "com.deniscerri.ytdl"
+Please read the [contributing](CONTRIBUTING.MD) section if you would like to contribute.

-## 📝 Help Translate on Weblate
+## 📝 Help translate on Weblate
 <a href="https://hosted.weblate.org/engage/ytdlnis/">
 <img src="https://hosted.weblate.org/widgets/ytdlnis/-/strings/open-graph.png" alt="Translation status" />
 </a>